 Director of Addiction & Mental Health Credentialing, Testing & Compliance

 Kristi joined MHACBO in 2018 and has worked as both an addictions counselor and clinical supervisor for the prior six years.
 Prior to joining the addictions field, Kristi worked as an accountant for 15 years.
 In June of 2018, she obtained her masters degree in criminal justice.
 Kristi is currently working on her Doctorate in Education.
 Kristi also serves as Board Treasurer for the 4th Dimension Recovery Center

 A board member and staff member since 1988, Eric is the Executive Director Emeritus of MHACBO (ACCBO) and a person in long term recovery from mental health & addiction.
-Eric currently serves as a policy advisor, ethics investigation manager and legislative liaison for MHACBO.
+Eric currently serves as a policy advisor and legislative liaison for MHACBO.
 Eric was an adjunct faculty member with the University of Oregon for 20 years and is a faculty mentor with Portland State University.
 Eric is Director of the MetroPlus Association of Addiction Peer Professionals, and is a board member/consultant with the NW Instituto Latino de Adicciones, the Miracles Club, Voices of Problem Gambling Recovery, OR-Recovers, and the 4th Dimension Youth Recovery Center.

 Karen has been a staff member with MHACBO since 2016.
 Karen is a person in long term recovery from addiction.
 Karen has been an licensed nurse, addiction counselor, supervisor and clinical director with various Oregon & Washington addiction treatment programs for the past 35 years.
 Karen brings a wealth of clinical, administrative, supervisory, medical and legal experience to her position as a Senior Ethics Investigator.